Iwate Galaxy Railway Line

 The Iwate Galaxy Railway Line (いわて銀河鉄道線, Iwate Ginga Tetsudō-sen) is a railway line in Japan operated by the "third sector" publicly and privately owned operator Iwate Galaxy Railway Company.
 It connects Morioka Station in Morioka, Iwate to Metoki Station in Sannohe, Aomori.

-Formerly part of the East Japan Railway Company (JR East) Tohoku Main Line, it was separated from 1 December 2002 with the opening of the Tohoku Shinkansen which parallels the route.
+Formerly part of the East Japan Railway Company (JR East) Tohoku Main Line, it was separated on 1 December 2002 with the opening of the Tohoku Shinkansen which parallels the route.
 JR Freight services continue to travel over the line.

+Operation

+All services on the line are Local trains, stopping at every station.